Access to children

 The school strongly advises that mobile phones are not brought to school; however, it is recognised that some parents need their child to have a mobile phone for use after school hours.
 In this case a permission form must be completed and signed by both the parent/guardian and student.
 If students bring a phone to school, it must be stored away whilst the students are on the school grounds in the school office.
 The policy is provided to all parents at book sales.
 A copy is also available on the 'Forms and Documents' page.

-Forms are sent in the first few days concerning medication.
 All medication must be entered in a Central register, by a parent, the register is kept in the Front Office.
-Medication is kept in a locked area and is administered from the Front Office unless otherwise requested by teaching staff.
+Medication is kept in a locked area and is administered from the Office unless otherwise requested by teaching staff.
 When sending children to the Office for medication, please ensure they have their own drink container.
 Teachers will be advised of each child’s medication time.

-We send out a newsletter every fortnight electronically via email through Schoolzine.
+We send out a newsletter in weeks 4, 7 and 10 of each term electronically via Schoolzine.
 Please see the office staff for the address to download your app.
 This contains information of interest to families.
 Parents wishing to include items in the Newsletter are asked to do so before 12.00pm on the preceding Friday.
 If you do not have access to our online newsletter a printed copy of the newsletter is available from our school office.

 Hours of operation are 8.00am to 4.00pm.